Meet or contact the Lausanne Program Staff.

 Lausanne is located in the French-speaking canton of Vaud in Western Switzerland, on the shores of picturesque Lake Geneva, nestled majestically among the Swiss and French Alps.
 Lausanne is situated near the headquarters for the International Olympic Committee, the United Nations, and many other European companies and organizations.
 It is also a popular city for outdoor recreational activities such as sailing, hiking, skiing, and snowboarding.
 It is known for being one of the safest cities in Europe with an outstanding public transportation system, and is centrally located granting easy train and plane access to most major European cities.

-The Pepperdine facility is located in La Croisée near the center of Lausanne.
+The Pepperdine facility at Maison du Lac is located near the center of Lausanne.
 The Lausanne house overlooks a view of Lake Geneva (Lac Leman) and the French Alps.
 The seven-story facility is equipped with the program office, three classrooms, student dorm rooms, the visiting faculty apartment, several study rooms, a library, a student center, a cafeteria, and a communal kitchen.

 A weeklong educational field trip (EFT) is included in both the fall and spring semesters of each academic year program.
 Typically, one EFT goes to a destination where the program language is spoken, while the other is to a neighboring country.
 Some locations students in the Lausanne program have visited in the past include Greece, Corsica, Ireland, France, Belgium, and Israel.